tahliahouston/tahliahouston/README.md

 ## 🎮 Outside of work
 - I stream on Twitch
 - I enjoy learning about science and space
-- I enjoy oding art
+- I enjoy coding for fun
 - I play a lot of video games